Mockova/help/checks/string-checks/index.rst

    :alt: Check for text on Page
    :align: center

-.. note:: These checks are case sensitive, so make sure you PaY ClosE AtTentioN to the text you enter.
+.. note:: These checks **are case sensitive**, so make sure you PaY ClosE AtTentioN to the text you enter.